Servers - The invisible backbone powering every app, website, and service you use daily

 🖧 How Servers Work in Large Systems (Simplified)

-❌ 3 Common Myths About Servers (BUSTED)
+❌ 3 Common Myths About Servers (BUSTED!)

 Myth #1: "Servers are super expensive"